brazilofmux/tinymux/mux/readme.txt

 Regarding tar/gzip on Win32, I'm using the Cygwin version of these tools.
 You can use Cygwin tools to unpack the Win32 distribution.
-However, as mentioned above, you should not be using the Win32 distribution if you want to use Cygwin to compile MUX.
+However, as mentioned above, you should not be using the Win32 distribution if you want to use Cygwin to compile TinyMUX 2.6.

 Regarding JAR from ARJ Software, this archiving tool produces the smallest files.
 It's available via http://www.arjsoftware.com/jar.htm.

 To use a binary distribution: